Secondary Teacher Education

 Many UC graduates enjoy rewarding careers as secondary school subject teachers and many take on extra-curricular responsibilities within schools eg, managing sports teams, organising cultural exchanges or drama productions, mediation services, and so on.
-There are opportunities to become department or subject leaders and even enter school management if you wish.
+There are opportunities to become department or subject leaders and even enter school management.

 Teaching also gives you entry into careers beyond the classroom; it is an excellent background for a wide range of jobs including careers in the public sector, human services, business, and industry training.

 Find out more about what you can do with a degree in Secondary Teacher Education.

 Level 5, Rehua building – see campus maps

 Te Rāngai Ako me te Hauora | College of Education, Health and Human Development

 Te Whare Wānanga o Waitaha | University of Canterbury

 Private Bag 4800